whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-24-Popsugar-Target-Fit-New-Year-Box-January-2016-Review-Coupon.md

 <DD>Value $19.99</DD>
 </DL>

 <p>I have an infuser bottle already thanks to my FabFitFun subscription, but I'll always welcome another one to my collection.
-I love the inclusion of a hand strap with this one though, makes it so much easier to carry it around either outside or at the gym.
+I love the inclusion of a hand strap with this one though, makes it so much easier to carry around either outside or at the gym.
 The white color is nice too and the quality of the bottle feels strong and sturdy.</p>

 <br>